orbismobile/architecture-component-taky-edition/README.md

 At first, searches a user from local DB and shows on the screen but If if we don't have any user then we'll fetch data from Remote(our Web Service).

+## How to add new package like test_common inside src folder?
+1. Change to Project View Type.
+2. Right click on src folder.
+3. Go to New > Directory > test_common.
+4. Right click on test_common folder > New > Folder > Java Folder > change folder destination > **src/test_common/java**